OpenSSL Command-Line HOWTO

 How do I export or import a PKCS#12 certificate?

 PKCS#12 files can be imported and exported by a number of applications, including Microsoft IIS.
-They are often associated with the file extension .pfx.
+They are often associated with the file extensions .pfx and .p12.

 To create a PKCS#12 certificate, you’ll need a private key and a certificate.
 During the conversion process, you’ll be given an opportunity to put an “Export Password” (which can be empty, if you choose) on the certificate.